-The flash performed well in our real-world tests, with almost no color cast but a slight tendency to underexpose (which is easy to fix and a lot better than burnt-out results).
-Additionally, there were some issues that seemed to be connected to the choice of focus point when using the auto-focus mode, but these were easily resolved.
+The flash performed well in our real-world tests, with almost no color cast but a slight tendency to underexpose (which is easy to fix and much better than burnt-out results).
+Additionally, some issues seemed connected to the choice of focus point when using the auto-focus mode, but these were quickly resolved.

-Even with the red-eye reduction feature activated, the flash has a very short recycle time, ensuring that you won’t miss any spontaneous photo opportunities while you wait for it to fire.
-We discovered that the autofocus (AF) illuminator would enable focus in total darkness (or as close to it as we could get) at distances of up to approximately one meter.
+Even with the red-eye reduction feature activated, the flash has a very short recycle time, ensuring you won’t miss any spontaneous photo opportunities.
+At the same time, you wait for it to fire.
+In addition, we discovered that the autofocus (AF) illuminator would enable focus in total darkness (or as close to it as possible) at distances of up to approximately one meter.
 When the light levels are poor, the autofocus assist illuminator can help you focus at distances of up to around two meters.

 Concerns Regarding the Specific Image’s Quality

-When it comes to picture quality, it is inevitable that an ultra-compact camera like this one would involve some sort of sacrifice on the part of the user.
+Regarding picture quality, an ultra-compact camera like this would inevitably involve some sacrifice on the user’s part.

-The question that needs to be answered is how much of a sacrifice we are willing to make in terms of image quality in order to obtain a camera that is truly pocket-sized.
+The question that needs to be answered is how much of a sacrifice we are willing to make regarding image quality to obtain a genuinely pocket-sized camera.
 Additionally, the question that needs to be answered is whether or not there is any real advantage to the large 7-megapixel files (over, say, the 4-megapixel SD300) in real terms for everyday use.

-First, the good news: this is a Canon, and it has all of the typical Canon hallmarks, including outstanding color that is both bright and natural, highly precise exposure and focus, and a very high level of detail (see resolution tests).
+First, the good news: this is a Canon, and it has all of the typical Canon hallmarks, including unique color that is both bright and natural, exact exposure and focus, and a very high level of detail (see resolution tests).

-The photographs, particularly those that contain delicate low contrast detail such as foliage, sometimes appear to be a touch soft or even muddy (they are very smooth, almost too ‘polished’), but they react well to sharpening and print nicely when they are.
-The information in areas of higher contrast is portrayed fairly crisply, although extremely bright and contrasty situations can wreak havoc on the metering.
+The photographs, particularly those containing delicate low-contrast detail such as foliage, sometimes appear soft or muddy (they are very smooth, almost too ‘polished’).
+Still, they react well to sharpening and print nicely when they are.
+Likewise, the information in areas of higher contrast is portrayed fairly crisply, although extraordinarily bright and contrasty situations can wreak havoc on the metering.

-We noticed that corner softness was a little issue at the wide end of the zoom range and at maximum aperture, but it is a lot better than in prior generations, and it isn’t particularly noticeable in images taken in real-world environments.
-We also discovered that the typical Achilles heel of Canon cameras, purple fringing, was a serious problem in the majority of the high-contrast photos we took.
+We noticed that corner softness was a minor issue at the wide end of the zoom range and maximum aperture.
+Still, it is much better than in prior generations, and it isn’t particularly noticeable in images taken in real-world environments.
+On the other hand, we also discovered that the typical Achilles heel of Canon cameras, purple fringing, was a severe problem in most high-contrast photos we took.

-In the end, the SD500 produces the kinds of results that very few people in the target market would find anything to complain about, and it would make the ideal ‘carry always’ camera for anyone who ordinarily uses a larger, more sophisticated camera but doesn’t want to sacrifice too much image quality for the sake of portability.
+Ultimately, the SD500 produces results that very few people in the target market would find anything to complain about.
+On the contrary, it would make the ideal ‘always carry’ camera for anyone who ordinarily uses a larger, more sophisticated camera but doesn’t want to sacrifice too much image quality for portability.

 Coloring along the edges

-There is noticeable purple fringing present to some degree in all of the photographs that have very bright regions, particularly those that are overexposed, and in several of the photographs, it is very strong.
+There is noticeable purple fringing in all of the photographs with very bright regions, particularly those overexposed.
+In several of the pictures, it is powerful.

-In most situations, it is not enough to ruin photographs, but when shooting with a wide-angle lens outside on a sunny day, you may end up with very strong fringes at the edges of the frame where bright and dark areas meet.
+In most situations, it is not enough to ruin photographs, but when shooting with a wide-angle lens outside on a sunny day, you may end up with extreme fringes at the edges of the frame where bright and dark areas meet.

 Problems with overexposure and charred highlights

-We discovered that extremely bright environments can on occasion result in major exposure difficulties (significant over-exposure).
-In spite of the fact that the default contrast curve looks to be fairly steep, the dynamic range appears to be pretty decent.
-However, you will need to get the exposure just right in order to keep the information in the highlights and shadows.
+We discovered that extremely bright environments could occasionally result in major exposure difficulties (significant over-exposure).
+Even though the default contrast curve looks relatively steep, the dynamic range appears pretty decent.
+However, you must get the exposure right to keep the information in the highlights and shadows.

 The SD500 is undoubtedly quick to focus, but it also misses more shots than it should.
 However, to put this into perspective, we’re probably talking about one miss out of every one hundred (more in low light).

-The issue that arises, as it does with other ‘intelligent’ multi-point AF systems, is that the camera will frequently choose a very small foreground item to focus on.
-However, this is something that can be readily avoided by observing the focus point that is being used (or sticking to single-point focus).
+The issue, as with other ‘intelligent’ multi-point AF systems, is that the camera will frequently choose a small foreground item to focus on.
+However, this can be readily avoided by observing the focus point being used (or sticking to a single-point focus).